15 High Paying Online Jobs From Home To Build Real Wealth

 6. Website Testing

 Website testing is done by companies who want to test out the way users react to their new websites and products.
 Essentially they are looking for feedback from an unbiased third party.

 Better known as remote usability training, you will be reviewing applications and websites that are looking to be tested.

-You can expect to spent about 20 mins reviewing a website and giving feedback.
-Average payment per review is about $10.
+You can expect to spend about 20 mins reviewing a website and giving feedback.
+The average payment per review is about $10.

 7. Virtual Assistant